fahey252/AzurePatternsAndPractices/slides/index.md

 Avoid cascading failures, excessive charges, stateful VM's
 Pattern = Problem -> Solutions.
 Can blend patterns, deviate when it makes sense.
 Goal is cover all the patterns, but go in depth on interesting patterns.
+Patterns offer flexible solutions to common problems in software development.